vTuanpham/googler/README.md

-# Googler
+# Googler :mag_right:
-Find anything within your terminal
+### - Find anything quickly within your terminal :computer:
+### - Quickly debug your code with provided already crawled correct answer from popular coding disscussion form :sunglasses:

-Give me a star 🌠 if you find this useful!
+#### Give me a star 🌠 if you find this useful!

 ## Install